SirRyu99/Just-Cause-3-autosplitter/README.md

 7. Locate your JC3-LoadRemover script file `JC3-AutosplitterRyu.asl` in the "Components" folder within LiveSplit.

 These steps should enable the JC3-Autosplitter for you.
+!!!IMPORTANT:Do not perform both actions!
+Otherwise, it will split twice on every split!!!

 ## Additional options: